 About 1 In 5 Households In U.S. Cities Miss Needed Medical Care During Pandemic

-She was still settling in, and didn't yet have a primary care doctor when she got sick with symptoms of what she feared was COVID-19.
+She was still settling in and didn't have a primary care doctor when she got sick with symptoms of what she feared was COVID-19.

 "I had a sore throat and a debilitating cough," she says, "and when I say debilitating, I mean I couldn't talk without coughing."
 She couldn't lie down at night without coughing.
 She just wasn't getting enough air into her lungs, she says.

 Kinsey, who works as a federal consultant in nuclear defense technology, found herself coughing through phone meetings.
 And then things got worse.
 Her energy took a dive, and she felt achy all over, "so I was taking naps during the day."
-She never got a fever but worried about coronavirus and accelerated her effort to find a doctor.
+She never got a fever but worried about the coronavirus and accelerated her effort to find a doctor.

 No luck.